 *Pay $1.50 for the first 22 weeks of your subscription.
 After 22 weeks, price increases to the regular rate of $19.00 per month.
 GST will be added to each payment.
 Subscription can be cancelled after the first 22 weeks.

 This article was published 15/05/2020 (865 days ago), so information in it may no longer be current.

-There are many, many more important things than sports, but it hasn’t been easy seeing the sporting events we all know and love get either postponed or cancelled.
+There are many, many more important things than sports, but it still hurt to see sporting events we all know and love get either postponed or cancelled.